Top Activities in Iceland for Adrenaline Junkies

 Silfra is one of the world's leading snorkelling spots.Photo from 3 in 1 Bundled Discount Activity Tours with Volcano Exploration, Snorkeling & Glacier Hiking

-Those who do not have a scuba diving qualification can still experience the dazzling blue majesty of Silfra Fissure with a dry-suit snorkeling tour.
+If you don’t have a scuba diving qualification, you can still experience the dazzling blue majesty of Silfra Fissure with a dry-suit snorkeling tour.

-Unlike scuba diving, the only breathing apparatus you need to worry about is the plastic tube in your mouth.
-You will also be provided fins, neoprene hoods and gloves, a dry suit, and a mask.
+Unlike scuba diving, the only breathing apparatus you need is a snorkel, which your tour operator will provide.
+They’ll also outfit you with fins, neoprene hoods and gloves, a dry suit, and a mask.

-In both the snorkeling and scuba diving tours, you will experience all sections of Silfra Fissure, including the mesmerizing and dramatic Silfra cathedral, and the “Real Blue Lagoon”, an area of charming sandy shallows.
+In both snorkeling and scuba diving tours, you’ll experience all areas of the Silfra Fissure, including the mesmerizing and dramatic Silfra Cathedral, and the “Real Blue Lagoon,” an area of charming sandy shallows.

 River Rafting in Iceland